 How do I know where I will volunteer?

 Placements are divided into Helping Hands and Patient Care.
-Helping Hands are placements where you meet patients/families but are not responsible for them by yourself.
+Helping Hands are placements where you meet patients/families but are not left responsible for them like the book cart or gift shop.
 Patient Care are placements where you can be left alone to work one on one with a patient or sibling at bedside, in playrooms or waiting areas.
-At the time of your interview, a Volunteer Services Coordinator will talk with you about placement options that are a possible match to your skills, experiences, abilities and interests.
+At the time of your interview, a Volunteer Program Coordinator will talk with you about placement options that are a possible match to your skills, experiences, abilities and interests.

 Will I be able to shadow any nurses or doctors?